When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Solution

-1. Test all components of the water heater for electrical short circuits (1).
+1. Test for shorts: Inspect all internal components for electrical short circuits (1).
+You may need an electrician to verify the home’s grounding.

 Error Code 25